Skip to main content

 Is Bitcoin's "Proof-of-Work" Really Useful?
 Explained Using A Simple Analogy

 Y ou’ve probably heard this statistic: The Bitcoin network consumes more electricity than entire countries .
 And I bet, just like me, you were shocked too.
 Annual consumption of over 160 TWh is a number so large that it's simply hard to grasp.
 It's an amount of energy that could power all of Africa or the country of India for over a month, or run more than 10 million electric vehicles for over a year.
 This colossal energy consumption leads to a single, frustrating, and unavoidable question: What are the computers doing?
 What is this "work"?
 Why is it so valuable that it justifies this immense power consumption?
 Is it performing complex calculations for humanity, like finding new medicine to cure diseases, or modelling climate change?
 The answer, tragically, is NO. The "work" in Bitcoin's "Proof-of-Work" is a race to find a random number .
 There’s nothing more to it.
 Put simply, it’s like an energy-wasting competition.
-Its only purpose is to...
+Its only purpose ...